MattGronwald/trading-alerts/README.md

 - Automated detection of Golden Cross and Death Cross events
 - Email notifications with detailed stock information
 - Current price and percentage calculations relative to moving averages
+- Currency information displayed for each stock in email notifications
+- Organized tables of buy and sell signals with relevant metrics

 This repository contains a Google Apps Script project managed locally using `clasp` (Command Line Apps Script Projects) and Node.js.